The West Moreton Health Master Plan will help ensure we continue to meet the healthcare needs of our growing and diverse community.

 West Moreton Health aims to be a good neighbour as we build this new facility and deliver our Master Plan.
 We know construction will cause disruption to neighbours of Ipswich Hospital and we will do all we can to minimise impact.
 We meet regularly with affected residents to ensure they are informed about the project, can provide input on design elements and can give us feedback as the work proceeds.

 To date, many of the questions from residents relate to how construction works will affect them, their home or business.
 Where possible, we have integrated this feedback into the detailed design to ensure a facility that meets both the needs of the health service and expectations of the neighbourhood.
 Working together like this means we can find the best possible solutions for all.

 What will be built?

-The new 50-bed unit will provide the best available mental health care and assessment, recovery and rehabilitation services for adults, including older people.
+The new unit, will offer the best available mental health care, assessment and recovery services for adults, including older people.

 The unit is designed to reflect a residential environment to provide consumers access to internal courtyards, gardens and outdoor areas, and multiple barbecue areas for families.

 Where will it be built?

 This new unit will be located across the road from the Ipswich Hospital and the current acute mental health unit.
 The new unit will present as four storeys from Chelmsford and Kallara Avenues and three storeys from Walker Street.

 Levels 1 and 2 will be clinical floors.
 On Level 3, an enclosed bridge will link the new unit with level 6 of the Ipswich Hospital for the safe movement of consumers, staff and deliveries.